kdaily/aws-cli/proposals/pr-contrib-guide.md

 #### Contributors do not have enough information on how their contributions can be accepted.

-[34 pull requests](https://github.com/search?q=is%3Apr+-commenter%3AJordonPhillips+-commenter%3Ajustindho+-commenter%3Aelysahall+-commenter%3AjoguSD+-commenter%3Anateprewitt+-commenter%3Azdutta+-commenter%3Astobrien89+-commenter%3Atim-finnigan+-commenter%3Ajamesls+-commenter%3Astealthycoin+-commenter%3Avz10+-commenter%3Akyleknap+-commenter%3Akdaily+-author%3AConnorKirk+-author%3Asankalpbhandari+-author%3Amicahhausler+-author%3Ajustindho+-author%3Aelysahall+-author%3AjoguSD+-author%3Anateprewitt+-author%3Azdutta+-author%3Astobrien89+-author%3Atim-finnigan+-author%3Ajamesls+-author%3Astealthycoin+-author%3Avz10+-author%3Akyleknap+-author%3Akdaily+repo%3Aaws%2Faws-cli+created%3A2021-01-01..2021-12-31&type=Issues) opened in 2021 do not have any response from a maintainer.
-Of these, [27 pull requests](https://github.com/search?q=is%3Apr+is%3Aopen+-commenter%3AJordonPhillips+-commenter%3Ajustindho+-commenter%3Aelysahall+-commenter%3AjoguSD+-commenter%3Anateprewitt+-commenter%3Azdutta+-commenter%3Astobrien89+-commenter%3Atim-finnigan+-commenter%3Ajamesls+-commenter%3Astealthycoin+-commenter%3Avz10+-commenter%3Akyleknap+-commenter%3Akdaily+-author%3AConnorKirk+-author%3Asankalpbhandari+-author%3Amicahhausler+-author%3Ajustindho+-author%3Aelysahall+-author%3AjoguSD+-author%3Anateprewitt+-author%3Azdutta+-author%3Astobrien89+-author%3Atim-finnigan+-author%3Ajamesls+-author%3Astealthycoin+-author%3Avz10+-author%3Akyleknap+-author%3Akdaily+repo%3Aaws%2Faws-cli+created%3A2021-01-01..2021-12-31&type=Issues) (79%) are still open.
+[34 pull requests][prs-no-maintainer-response] opened in 2021 do not have any response from a maintainer.
+Of these, [27 pull requests][prs-no-maintainer-response-open (79%) are still open.
 The project lacks documentation on the guidelines and requirements for making a contribution as well as what types of contributions would be accepted.
 Furthermore, the maintainers do not consistently provide acknowledgement, feedback, next steps, or indications of when a review would occur.
 The result is contributors are unaware if they are making a contribution correctly, what the next steps are, and when it will be reviewed.
 Contributors are frustrated that their efforts are not being acknowledged and do not know what to do to move forward.

 #### Community contributions stall and are left incomplete.